title-development/improver/provisioning/README.md

    In future we can get the Reserved Instance Benefit for all of the instances.
    All Reserved Instances provide a discount compared to On-Demand pricing.
 With Reserved Instances, we pay for the entire term regardless of actual use.
 We can choose to pay for your Reserved Instance upfront, partially upfront, or monthly, depending on the payment option specified for the Reserved Instance.
 When Reserved Instances expire, we will be charged On-Demand rates for EC2 instance usage.

+## Migration to ec2 instances powered by Arm-based AWS Graviton processors
+**QA environment:**
+We are using [Amazon EC2 T4g](https://aws.amazon.com/ec2/instance-types/t4/) instances that are the next generation low cost burstable general purpose instance type that provide a baseline level of CPU performance with the ability to burst CPU usage at any time for as long as required.
+They deliver up to 40% better price performance over T3 instances and are ideal for running applications with moderate CPU usage that experience temporary spikes in usage.

+**PROD environment:**
+We are using [Amazon EC2 A1](https://aws.amazon.com/ec2/instance-types/a1/) instances.
+Amazon EC2 A1 instances result in significant cost savings for more distributed and ARM-based applications such as web servers, container microservices, cache fleets, and distributed data stores supported by the extensive ARM ecosystem.

 # Docker image build
 To properly build/deploy our docker images you need to authenticate docker against ECR with basic auth credentials with:
 `` eval $(aws ecr get-login --region ${AWS_DEFAULT_REGION} --no-include-email --profile $AWS_PROFILE) ``